VRHIKKY/VketCloudSDK_Documents/docs/troubleshooting/VoiceAttenuationTrouble.en.md

 ![VoiceAttenuation01](img/VoiceAttenuation01.jpg)

 !!! info
-    This issue is scheduled to be fixed.
-Until then, we apologize for the inconvenience and ask that you use the above workaround.
+    This issue is scheduled to be fixed in a future version.
+We sincerely apologize for the inconvenience, but if you wish to disable distance attenuation, please use the above workaround as a temporary solution.